3eeps/llmon-py/README.md

 # 🍋llmon-py

-local webui for inference with local *.gguf llms. supports stt-model-tts
+local webui for inference with local .gguf models. supports stt-model-tts

 made to be modified and learned from. great starting point.